jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+input customization in shadow root and passed in as var of course --bar-height bar-background, etc

+need to sketch out image layout... it's off but how why without adding code randomonly -- also do i really need slot here?

 focus outline on text fields looks jumpy i'm sure integrating styling will help

 consider putting css vars back in index.html -- did it for a reason in the first place